 I want to qualify this list by noting that I have not read all these books (I marked those I have read with an asterisk).
 The Bible is the ultimate authority on Heaven, and we should never second-guess it in that respect.
 But these books provide some insightful reading on the wonder of what awaits us in Heaven.
 A personal favorite is Intra Muros, written by Rebecca Springer in 1898.
 There are many other very interesting reads.
 Enjoy!

-Top 15 Work/Life Balance Solutions by Mike Mulkey
+Top 15 Work/Life Integration Solutions by Mike Mulkey

 Heaven by Randy Alcorn

 I’ve made my case for this book in my post “Begin with the End in Mind“.
 Simply wonderful.
 In the words of Stu Weber (stated on the front cover):